Muzietto/es6-lambda-calculus/README.md

     SUCC n = PAIR FALSE n

-  these picks for ZERO and SUCC are just one of the infinite possibilities; they just happen to be simple and powerful enough to start our conversation.
+  these picks for `ZERO` and `SUCC` are just one of the infinite possibilities; they just happen to be simple and powerful enough to start our conversation.
 Actually Church ended up with less simple yet (a lot) more powerful definitions.

     def ONE = SUCC ZERO = PAIR FALSE IDENTITY def TWO = SUCC ONE = PAIR FALSE (PAIR FALSE IDENTITY) def THREE = SUCC TWO = PAIR FALSE (PAIR FALSE (PAIR FALSE IDENTITY))

-  let's start to slowly build something really useful; first step is to become able to tell whether a number is zero or not:
+  let's start to slowly build something really useful; first step is to become able to tell whether a number is `ZERO` or not:

     ISZERO = COND TRUE FALSE ZERO
     ISZERO IDENTITY = TRUE